cbcrg/tcoffee/docs/tcoffee_installation.rst

  2) the **latest beta version** ("under testing"); then download the installer corresponding to your system and follow the corresponding procedure described hereafter.
  3) the **archives & older versions** ("deprecated"); in that case the current installation procedure won't work...You shouldn't use older versions but in case you need to reproduce old results; don't hesitate to contact us !

 T-Coffee is a complex package that interacts with many other third party software and/or servers (such as BLAST, see next section).
-All available versions on the server (starting from version 9.03) install on your computer all the third party packages and setup the variables required for the different T-Coffee options to run correctly.
+All available versions on the server (starting from version 9.03) will install on your computer all the third party packages and setup the variables required for the different T-Coffee options to run correctly.
 Whenever the automated installation fails because of unforeseen system specificities, **don't hesitate to contact us**.
 If the installation was successfull with the exception of some packages, users should install the third party package manually.
 This documentation gives some useful tips, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Unix/Linux
 ==========